duyamn/EECS2030-AW22/EECS2030_AW22_RW_Collection.md

 We can even allow anything using an unbounded wildcard, `<?>`.

-This is used when we're either:
+This is used when any of the following is happening:
 - only using `Object`'s methods.
-- or when the used methods are independent of type
+- the used methods are independent of type

 ```java
 public static boolean equals(List<?> list1, List<?> list2) {